openframeworks/ofSite/_tutorials/10_developers/003_contributing_to_the_documentation.markdown

 You can modify the site by making changes to the files in the ``_documentation`` directory, and then, in the terminal window that's running blogofile, you can terminate the web server by pressing ``<control-c>``, and typing:

-    blogfile build
+    blogofile build
-    blogfile serve
+    blogofile serve

 When that's completed rebuilding the site, reloading the webpage will show your changes!

 For formatting and syntax of the documentation, see the **Documentation Structure and Formatting** section above.

-### Step 5:  Pushing Your Changes Back to your Github Respository
+### Step 6:  Pushing Your Changes Back to your Github Respository

 Now that you've made your improvements to the documentation, you'll add and commit your code back into the git repository.